Garda accused of leaking information on controversial golf society dinner

 The trial is taking place at Galway District Court.

-Mr Smyth said that this had happened before the defendants had been formally notified themselves.
+Mr Smyth said that his had happened before the defendants had been formally notified themselves.

 Mr Conlon rejected the allegation in the strongest terms.